 - Training on AS9100, but no information on why the company is doing this, or how employees will be involved.
 This can result in the employees thinking: Another management program, how long will this one last?

 Design and Document the Quality Management System

-- Use the AS9100 Steering Group for the Design and Documentation.
+- Use the AS9100 Steering Group for Design and Documentation.
 They should meet on a regular basis.
 During these meetings they review the timeline, review what the members are working on, remove roadblocks, resolve conflicts, and reassign resources as needed to keep the project on track.

 - If you created Point Groups, they should meet on an as needed basis according to the timeline.
-When they meet; they address the tasks on their task list.
+When they meet, they address the tasks on their task list.

-- Spread out the meetings on the timeline so you do not have too many meeting at one time.
+- Spread out the meetings on the timeline so you do not have too many meetings at one time.
 For example, you may want to have the document control members meet early in the project to establish a system to collect and control the documents that will be generated, but those performing the Internal Audit would meet later in the process because audits will not begin until the system is complete.

 - Keep everyone on schedule.
 Review their task list at the meetings.
-Watch for problems and delays, and give them help as soon as problems arise.
+Watch for problems and delays and give them help as soon as problems arise.

 - Have each member of the AS9100 Steering Group lead others involved.
 Everyone should have an AS9100 Steering Group member for a leader.
 This allows you to coordinate the work.

 - Poor group make-up.
 Make sure to include people involved in the process.
 For example, use purchasing staff for the purchasing section.

 - Not meeting timelines.
 Establish realistic timelines for the plan; everyone should be able to meet them with small changes.
 If they are not expected to meet deadlines, other tasks will take precedence; the project will drag on and lose energy.